deduke-men-a-selanna/angel/German-Citizenship.md

 [Table of Contents](Readme.md)

-German Citizenship
+German citizenship
 -

 This document explains the procedure of getting German citizenship by marriage.
 Getting German citizenship by marriage is a special case of getting German citizenship by naturalization.
 The following statements are mostly quotations or translated quotations from the sources.

-Requirements for Getting German Citizenship by Marriage -
+Requirements for getting German citizenship by marriage -

 * **The foreign national spouse cannot apply for naturalization unless the couple has been married for at least two years and has lived in Germany for at least three years.**